 Indian Civil Accounts Service (ICAS) is one of the Civil Services Group 'A' functioning under the Department of Expenditure in the Union Ministry of Finance.
 Headed by Controller General of Accounts (CGA), it functions through Indian Civil Accounts Organisation and performs a vital role in delivery of financial management solutions for the Government of India.
 This organisation provides payment services, supports the tax collection system, performs government wide accounting, financial reporting functions, preparation of budget estimates and carries out Internal Audit in civil ministries of the Union Government.

-The eligibility criteria for the Indian Civil Accounts Service exam is the same as for other services.
-Once the candidate clears the civil services and gets allotment to the Indian foriegn service as per his rank, he has to go through specified training.
+The eligibility criteria for Indian Civil Accounts Service (ICAS) are the same as for other civil services.
+Once the candidate clears the civil services and gets allotment to the service as per his rank and has to undergo through specified training.

 |Sl.No.||Name of Post/grade||Pay Scale|

 |3||Junior Administrative Grade||Rs.
 15,600-39,100 Grade Pay Rs 7,600|

 |4||Selection Grade (Non-functional) Junior Administrative Grade (NFSG)||Rs.
 37,400-67,000 Grade Pay Rs.
 8,700|

 |5||Senior Administrative Grade||Rs.
 37,400-67,000 Grade Pay Rs 10,000|

 |6||Principal Chief Controller of Accounts||Rs.67,000-79,000|

 |8||Controller General of Accounts|